yarec/react-layout-generator/src/includes/intro.md

 ### Layers

 RLG has its own implementation of layers.
 You can merge, reorder, and hide layers.
 Layers are arranged in numerical order starting with 0.
-The last layer is the control layer that sets on top any services activated.
+You can also specify negative values for Layers.
+These are used as control layers that set on top any services activated.

 Note: Layers are NOT related to z-index.
 Layers allows application level grouping of components that are arranged from back to front.
 Z-index (zIndex) can be used within a layer to arrange elements in the layer's stacking context if
 [encapsulation](#RLGLayout) is on in layers.